 v. shall enter the 'D: Floor Taken' state as specified in the clause 6.3.6.3.2 using the selected floor participant as the requesting floor participant; and

-3. if no cached application/vnd.3gpp.mcptt-floor-request+xml MIME with the <floor-type> element set to "general" body exists:
+3. if no cached application/vnd.3gpp.mcptt-floor-request+xml MIME body with the <floor-type> element set to either "general" or "dual" exists:

 a. if an implicit floor request is negotiated as described in clause 14 when the temporary group session was established, shall enter the 'G: Taken' state as specified in the clause 6.3.4.4.2; and